 The value of the State Pension is often overlooked.
-From 11 April 2022, the full State Pension for people who reached State Pension age after 5 April 2016 is £185.15 per week, or £9,627.80 per annum.
-To purchase the equivalent benefit on the open market for a 65-year-old male would cost in excess of £335,000.1 Many of us will not receive the full State Pension.
+From 10 April 2023, the full State Pension for people who reached State Pension age after 5 April 2016 is £203.85 per week, or £10,600.20 per annum.
+This follows the 10.1% rise in line with September's inflation rate, which is the biggest ever increase to the State Pension.
+To purchase the equivalent benefit on the open market for a 65-year-old male would cost in the region of £300,000.1 Many of us will not receive the full State Pension.

 What is the State Pension?

 The state pension is a guaranteed income for life, given to a person when they reach retirement age.
-You can receive up to the amount of £9,627.80 per annum, per person, and it's increased annually by the higher of Average Earnings Growth, Consumer Prices Index (CPI), or 2.5%, known as the 'triple lock'.
-However, as the 'triple lock' has been suspended for 2022/23, this year the State Pension was increased by 3.1%.
+You can receive up to the amount of £10,600.20 per annum, per person, and it's increased annually by the higher of Average Earnings Growth, Consumer Prices Index (CPI), or 2.5%, known as the 'triple lock'.

 Will I qualify for the new State Pension?